 FM: Yeah, I'm a bit of a workaholic.
 I have many projects on the go at various stages, you know, both in the feature space and the TV space.
 I just directed on an episode for a new Hulu half hour comedy, which is exciting.
 So yeah, juggling a lot of things and excited to be able to share more soon.

 The Queen of My Dreams is now showing in film festivals and select theatres in the US and Canada.
-The film has received Canadian Screen Awards for Best Lead Performance in a Drama Film (Amrit Kaur) and Original Song (Qurram Hussain), Best Feature Film at the 2024 Nova Scotia Awards, The Iris Prize for Best Female Performance (Kaur) and Best Canadian Feature Film and Outstanding Performer (Kaur) at the 27 th Toronto Reel Asian Film Festival, and TIFF’s Canada’s Top Ten in 2023.
+The film has received Canadian Screen Awards for Best Lead Performance in a Drama Film (Amrit Kaur) and Original Song (Qurram Hussain), Best Feature Film & Best Director at the Image+Nation Film Festival, Best Feature Film at the 2024 Nova Scotia Awards, The Iris Prize for Best Female Performance (Kaur) and Best Canadian Feature Film and Outstanding Performer (Kaur) at the 27 th Toronto Reel Asian Film Festival, and TIFF’s Canada’s Top Ten in 2023.
 It is available to stream on Crave.